swathimodugu/passport-visa-photo-pro-privacy/support.md

 ## Common Questions

 **Q: Do I need internet?**
-A: No. The app works completely offline.
+A: No. The application operates fully offline without connectivity needs.

-**Q: Are my photos uploaded anywhere?**
+**Q: Is my data private?**
-A: No. All processing happens on your device.
-Your photos never leave your iPhone.
+A: All processing happens on your device. your photos never leave your iPhone.

 **Q: What documents are supported?**
 A: US Passport, US Visa, and more.

 **Q: How do I remove the background?**
-A: Tap the "Background" button in the editing screen.
+A: Tap the "Background Removal" button in the editing screen.

 **Q: What do the compliance colors mean?**
 - Green: Meets all requirements
-- Yellow: Review needed, minor adjustment
+- Orange: Review needed, minor adjustment
 - Red: Does not meet requirements

 ---

 ## Troubleshooting

-**Camera not working**: Check Settings → Privacy → Camera permissions
+**Camera not working**: Verify camera access in Settings → Privacy → Camera

-**Face not detected**: Ensure good lighting and face the camera directly
+**Face not detected**: Optimize lighting conditions and maintain direct camera positioning.

-**Export not working**: Check Settings → Privacy → Photos permissions
+**Export not working**: Confirm photo library permissions in Settings → Privacy → Photos

----

-## Contact

-**Support Email**: thiasolutionsllc@gmail.com

-**Privacy Policy**: Available in the app and at app store listing

----

 *Developed by Thia Solutions LLC*